 The mugs in the cabin come from Penrhiw Pottery where Dave and Anouska run pottery classes.
 Create your own pot.
 Penrhiw Pottery

-Take the train from Aberystwyth to Devil's Bridge.
+Take the train from Aberystwyth up the scenic Vale of Rheidol to Devil's Bridge.
 Vale of Rheidol Railway

 Specialist-led guided tours through the landscape and into the underground caverns of mid Wales’ ancient metal mines.
 Mid Wales Mine Tours